 The Bristol intensive service does not use the trust-wide call centre.
 Instead there was a crisis line staffed by clinicians who provide mental health crisis telephone support and signpost people to the most appropriate service.
 This had been set up in response to concerns raised by commissioners and stakeholders in Bristol, over accessibility to the intensive service.
 We saw evidence that this project was being evaluated and was subject to ongoing developments as a result of feedback.
 Generally people spoken with in Bristol knew how to seek advice and access the services in an emergency.
-They told us they were able to phone up the service at any time and during out of trust actively engaged with referrers from the local acute NHS trust to provide a co-ordinated approach to meet people's needs.
+They told us they were able to phone up the service at any time and during out of hours.

+At the later life liaison team we saw a good example of a service that understood the support and treatment needs of the people who had been referred to the service.
+The trust actively engaged with referrers from the local acute NHS trust to provide a co-ordinated approach to meet people's needs.
 For example, we saw evidence of training sessions on mental health care being provided to front line staff on acute NHS hospital wards.